What is opioid painkiller dependence?

 Some common opioid painkillers can include codeine, tramadol, oxycodone, fentanyl and morphine.
 Millions of prescriptions are written every year for opioid painkillers in Australia, so as you can imagine, there are many people like you at risk of becoming dependent on them.

-Why do some people become dependent and not others?3No one expects to become dependent, so why do some people become dependent on opioids while others don’t?
-The answer is some people are just more susceptible to becoming dependent than others, for reasons including:
+Why do some people become addicted and not others?3No one expects to become addicted to opioids, so why do some people become addicted while others don’t?
+The answer is some people are just more susceptible to addiction than others, for reasons including:

-This means having the tendency to become opioid-dependent in your genetic makeup.
-So it’s inherited from a family member.
+This means having the tendency to become addicted to opioids in your genetic makeup.
+So, it’s inherited from a family member.

 People can absorb medications or other drugs differently because of their individual body chemistry.